collective/plonetheme.bootstrap/README.rst

 ==============

-Latest Twitter Bootstrap requires jQuery 1.7.x, you can install it in Plone pinning plone.app.jquery in your buildout to version 1.7.1.1 as follows.
+Latest Twitter Bootstrap requires jQuery 1.7.x, you can install it in Plone pinning plone.app.jquery in your buildout to version 1.7.1.1.
 You will also need to pin plone.app.jquerytools to version 1.5.1 to guarantee jQuery 1.7.x compatibility::

  [versions]